Danny Cashman

-Danny Christopher Cashman (born 8 January 2001) is an English professional footballer who plays as a forward for League Two club Crawley Town.
+Danny Christopher Cashman (born 8 January 2001) is an English professional footballer who plays as a forward for Boreham Wood on loan from club Crawley Town.

 Club career

 Born in Crawley, Cashman joined Brighton & Hove Albion in 2012, and captained their under-18 team.
 On 6 August 2021, he signed for Coventry City, and was immediately loaned to Rochdale.

 On 1 September 2022, Cashman returned to EFL League Two to join Walsall on loan until the end of the 2022–23 season.
 On 16 January 2023, Cashman returned to Coventry City after being recalled from his loan stay with Walsall.

 On 31 January, he joined National League club Altrincham until the end of the season.
 He was recalled by Coventry on 22 March.

 On 1 September 2023 Cashman left Coventry City by mutual consent.
 A few days later on 4 September, Cashman signed for National League club Worthing.
 He declined the offer of a new contract at the end of the 2024–25 season.

 On 19 June 2025, Cashman returned to his hometown, signing a two-year deal with EFL League Two side Crawley Town.
+In March 2026, having failed to make an appearance in six months due to injury, he joined National League club Sutton United on loan for the remainder of the season.

+In August 2026 he signed on loan for Boreham Wood.